lohithgn/vs-taco-kendoui-blank-tmpl/README.md

 And your Hybrid Mobile App with Kendo UI Mobile Framework will be ready.

-This template as the name goes, will be blank.
+This template, as the name goes will be blank.
 It just puts the Kendo UI Mobile framework related files.
 It creates a Kendo UI Page which will be blank.
 You can take it over from here.

 For Kendo UI Mobile Framework demos, check out online demos here: http://demos.telerik.com/kendo-ui/m